xaynia/CART-315/Process/Journal.md

 Despite the challenge, I feel more organized this week.
 I started earlier, kept track of my time, and wrote my journal as I went along.
 This consistent workflow makes me feel like I’m finally getting into a programmer’s mindset.

 I also discovered _Gifski_, a Mac app that converts videos into GIFs, making my documentation more visual.
-Additionally, I’ve been using _StackEdit_ for Markdown writing, which helps me preview changes in real time (though it lacks custom commit messages) – It's really helping me learn markdown well!
+Additionally, I’ve been using _StackEdit_ for Markdown writing, which helps me preview changes in real time (though it lacks custom commit messages) – It's really helping me learn markdown well.

-### Change Test Goals:
+### Goals:
+My main goal since the last prototype was to finish what I started (to fix the trigger collision logic), which I accomplished.
+Building on this, I also added a score system with UI to track how many spheres the player collects.

 ### What I learned:
+1. How to add TextMeshPro UI to track score.
+2. To always check Rider for warning notifications (that’s how I discovered a missing `<tag>`).
+3. Be careful when pushing big file libraries (they may cause Github can cause errors—.gitignore is essential.)

+### Accomplishments: Success?:
+On one hand, I’m happy to have achieved my goal of fixing the trigger collision and adding a score system—those were my main technical objectives.
+On the other hand, I still feel like I should be doing more in Unity itself.
+So, while the outcome is good, I do feel overwhelmed and wish I had more tangible progress in Unity.
+Given that programming is new to me (and I'm learning two languages concurrently).
+However, I keep reminding myself learning learning to code takes time.

-### Success:
+### Future Exploration:

-### How I would keep exploring this idea:
+Now that I have the score system and sphere spawner working, I think it would be fun to turn the prototype into a game of soccer or baseball to keep exploring.
+Maybe with other NPC characters too.

+Another idea would be build a skyscraper and mirrored/glass room like the original idea.

+I want to begin experimenting with multiple scenes, and start  building an environment so I can start adding special objects (like I mentioned in bonus entry) too.
+And then also and start exploring player customization or abilities.

+Eventually, I’d love to implement a magical mechanic that maybe ties into the abilities.
+Even though it feels far off, I’m excited by the idea of adding magic powers, spells, or elemental effects to the gameplay (I'm inspired by Eldin Ring too).

 ## Resources
 - [Link to Project Folder (Continuation of Last Week’s Prototype 3)](https://github.com/xaynia/CART-315/tree/main/Projects/ExplorationPrototype3)
 - [Week 6 Image Log](https://github.com/xaynia/CART-315/tree/main/Process/Images/W6_ExplorationPrototype4)

 # Week 6: Extra Credit Game Analysis: